Introduction and Interests

 We had a couple of exciting events while I was on duty.
-There was a chase across several counties of north Texas, after a robber robbed a store.
+There was a chase across several counties of north Texas, after someone robbed a store.
 He was being pursued by the Texas Highway Patrol with the various localities cooperating as he progressed from west to east.
 The building for the fire and police station also housed the city administration offices.
 The fire department and police have moved to other buildings, as well as the City Administration.
 The building now houses the EMS service.

 On the side street south across from the admin and police building was the auto parts store run by the Newsoms.
 In September 2011, I found it in the same location I remembered, run now by Gary Newsom!
 The Newsoms lived on the next block over from our house across the alley on 12th Street.
 They went to our church, First Baptist Church.
 Randy Newsom was the age of my brother Greg.
 I remember when I was a kid, they had a Coke machine, one where you pull the 6 oz bottle out of its slot on the front of the machine.
 They cost 5 cents.
 I remember when the price went up to 6 cents, a nickel and a penny.

 The Water Tower